MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-work-assembly-boms.md

 3. On the **Item Card** page, choose the **Assembly** action, then choose the **Assembly BOM** action.
 4. On the **Assembly BOM** page, choose the **Show BOM** action.

-## To replace the assembly item with its components on document lines
+## <a name="to-replace-the-assembly-item-with-its-components-on-document-lines"></a>To replace the assembly item with its components on document lines

 From any sales and purchase document that contains an assembly item, you can use a special action to replace the line for the assembly item with new lines for its components.
 This action is useful, for example, if you want to sell the components as a kit that represents the assembly item.